 Risk assessments, also known as “threat assessments,” “risk, threat and vulnerability assessments” (RTVAs), and “risk audits,” are the foundation of effective executive protection programs.
 Or at least they should be.
-At a very basic level, risk
+At a very basic level, risk assessment is, of

 Sometimes it seems that executive protection agents and intelligence analysts should sign up for couples therapy.
 We know we need each other, but the way we communicate keeps getting in the way of a healthy relationship.

 If “training is the cornerstone of readiness”, as the US Army writes in Train to Win in a Complex World, sustainment training is what maintains that readiness over time.
-This maxim is equally true in private
+This maxim is equally true in private sector executive protection.